 Professor Lesley Smith is Fellow and Tutor in Politics and Senior Tutor at Harris Manchester College, and University Professor of Medieval Intellectual History.
 She studied at the London School of Economics, Oxford University and the Pontifical Institute for Mediaeval Studies in Toronto.

 Lesley is the HMC tutor in politics for the undergraduate degrees in Philosophy, Politics and Economics and History and Politics.
 She teaches the first-year politics papers as well as core and optional papers in political theory for second- and third-year students.
 For HMC History students, she teaches the papers in Historical Texts and Medieval Christendom.
 She has also taught and examined for the Theology faculty.

 She is a regular supervisor for MSt students in Medieval History and Medieval Studies.
-She convenes the graduate Medieval Church and Culture seminar and is part of the steering group for the MSt in Medieval Studies and for Oxford Medieval Studies.
+She convenes the graduate Medieval Church and Culture seminar and is part of the steering group for the MSt in Medieval Studies and is co-convenor for Oxford Medieval Studies.